What Is a W-2? Everything You Need To Know

 To better prepare for tax time, you should familiarize yourself with a W-2 so you can easily spot any errors you might find.

-a) Employee’s Social Security number
+- a) Employee’s Social Security number

-c) Employer’s name, address and ZIP code
+- c) Employer’s name, address and ZIP code

-d) Control number: used by employers to identify specific W-2s; often unused
+- d) Control number used by employers to identify specific W-2s; often unused

-e) Employee’s name
+- e) Employee’s name

-f) Employee’s address and ZIP code
+- f) Employee’s address and ZIP code

-Twenty numbered boxes are present on the W-2 form.
-The boxes contain an individual’s wage and tax information for a specific job held during the tax year.
+The W-2 form has 20 numbered boxes.
+These contain wage and tax information for a specific job held during the tax year.
 Here’s a breakdown of the numbered boxes on Form W-2:

 1) Wages, tips and other compensation

 2) Federal income tax withheld

 4) Social Security tax withheld

 6) Medicare tax withheld

-8) Allocated tips: tips employer allocated to employee
+8) Allocated tips

 9) Verification code